FAX:+1 212 351.6225

 Chambers USA: America’s Leading Lawyers for Business ranked Mr. Zweifach among the top Securities Enforcement lawyers in the country, among the leading Securities Litigators in New York, and among the leading White Collar Criminal Defense Lawyers in New York.
 He is described as “a forceful and tenacious advocate” who is “smart and 100% dedicated to clients,” “keeps calm under fire and has good judgment,” and “offers intellectual firepower and a wealth of experience.”
 “His reputation in the industry and the courtroom is exceptional,” and he is “really respected, deeply enmeshed in the New York Bar and works on the big cases.”
 He also has been recognized as a National and Local “Litigation Star” by Benchmark Litigation.
 In addition, Who’s Who Legal and Global Investigations Review named Mr. Zweifach to their list of the World’s Ten Most Highly Regarded Investigations Lawyers.
 Who’s Who Legal describes him as a “brilliant advocate” known for his “commanding presence in the courtroom.”
-Also, Mr. Zweifach has been recognized in Euromoney’s Guide to the World’s Leading White Collar Crime Lawyers, Benchmark Litigation’s “Top 100 Trial Lawyers in America,” Who’s Who Legal: Thought Leaders – GIR 2019, The Legal 500, The International Who’s Who of Business Crime Defense Lawyers, The International Who’s Who of Investigations Lawyers & Forensic Experts, and the White Collar Crime Lawyers Expert Guide.
+Also, Mr. Zweifach has been recognized in Legal Media Group’s Expert Guides Guide to the World’s Leading White Collar Crime Lawyers, Benchmark Litigation’s “Top 100 Trial Lawyers in America,” Who’s Who Legal: Thought Leaders – GIR 2019, The Legal 500, The International Who’s Who of Business Crime Defense Lawyers, and The International Who’s Who of Investigations Lawyers & Forensic Experts.
 He is also a Fellow of the Litigation Counsel of America, a trial lawyer honor society, and a recipient of the New York City Bar Association’s Thurgood Marshall Award for his pro bono defense of capital cases.

 Mr. Zweifach is a member of the Dean’s Advisory Board of George Washington University Law School.
 He also is President Emeritus of the Greater New York Regional Board of the American Friends of the Hebrew University of Jerusalem.